Arrest warrant filed after illegal chemical dump, City-Parish stuck with $300,000 bill

 An arrest warrant was filed for 68-year-old John Hardy after a thorough investigation by LDEQ.

-Documents reviled that Hardy initially bought a warehouse on Choctaw Drive, which used to be an alligator tannery, right next to a building he already owned.
+Documents revealed that Hardy initially bought a warehouse on Choctaw Drive, which used to be an alligator tannery, right next to a building he already owned.

 That warehouse contained dozens of barrels of unknown chemicals.
 Hardy initially tried to dispose of the barrels properly.
 According to DEQ, he got a quote from a certified waste management company that said it would cost anywhere from $50,000 to $100,000 to get rid of the barrels.